-- A five (5) member board governs the Corporation, with - o one (1) voting Director appointed by the County Executive of Onondaga County, - o one (1) voting Director appointed by the Chairman of the Onondaga County Legislature, - o one (1) voting Director appointed by the Mayor of the City of Syracuse, - o one (1) voting Director appointed by the Majority Leader of the Common Council of the City of Syracuse and confirmed by the Common Council of the City of Syracuse, and - o one (1) additional voting Director of the Corporation jointly nominated the Mayor of the City of Syracuse and the County Executive of Onondaga County and confirmed by both the Common Council of the City of Syracuse and the County Legislature of the County of Onondaga. - The Land Bank acquired 261 properties in 2018.
+- A five (5) member board governs the Corporation, with - o one (1) voting Director appointed by the County Executive of Onondaga County, - o one (1) voting Director appointed by the Chairman of the Onondaga County Legislature, - o one (1) voting Director appointed by the Mayor of the City of Syracuse, - o one (1) voting Director appointed by the Majority Leader of the Common Council of the City of Syracuse and confirmed by the Common Council of the City of Syracuse, and - one (1) additional voting Director of the Corporation jointly nominated the Mayor of the City of Syracuse and the County Executive of Onondaga County and confirmed by both the Common Council of the City of Syracuse and the County Legislature of the County of Onondaga. - The Land Bank acquired 181 properties in 2019.
 Most, although not all, were acquired subsequent to City foreclosure for tax delinquency:

 Acquisition Method Total

-Tax Foreclosure - City 247

-Tax Foreclosure - County 9

 Default on Enforcement Mortgage 2

-Purchase 2

-Donation - Private 1
+Donation - Private 2

+Purchase 3

+Tax-Foreclosure - City 174

-Total 261
+Total 181

-The Land Bank's willingness to accept foreclosed properties has enabled the City of Syracuse to overhaul its tax-collection system.
-From the time this policy was implemented in November 2012 through the end of 2018, the City collected an estimated \$14.4 million of previously uncollectable delinquent taxes. • The Land Bank sold 118 properties in 2018.
+- The Land Bank's willingness to accept foreclosed properties has enabled the City of Syracuse to overhaul its tax-collection system.
+From the time this policy was implemented in November 2012 through the end of 2019, the City collected an estimated \$19.7 million of previously uncollectable delinquent taxes. - The Land Bank sold 163 properties in 2019.
 These included:

 Post-Purchase Use Plan Total

 Occupy as Primary Residence 26

 Re-Sell to an Owner Occupant 22

 Re-Sell (other) 2

 Operate as a Rental 33

 Public Use/Green Space 7

 Parking 5

 Side Lot/Expand Yard 22

 Commercial Side Lot 1

 Total 118